trilogy-group/cn-gitpod/components/dashboard/README.md

 GP_DEV_COOKIE="_gitpod_io_=AUTHENTICATION_COOKIE_VALUE"
 ```

-Replace `AUTHENTICATION_COOKIE_VALUE` with the value of your auth cookie taken from your browser's dev tools while visiting your target Gitpod host (e.g. `s%3Axxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.XXXXXXXXXXXXXXX`).
+Replace `AUTHENTICATION_COOKIE_VALUE` with the value of your auth cookie taken from your browser's dev tools while visiting your target Devspaces host (e.g. `s%3Axxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.XXXXXXXXXXXXXXX`).

 | ℹ️ How to get the cookie name and value                                    |
 | -------------------------------------------------------------------------- |